 The virtual regional competition is played in a question-and-answer format in which each student team attempts to answer toss-up and bonus questions.
 In each round, each student team is asked the same questions in order to score points.
 The teams with the highest cumulative score from the preliminary rounds will move on to the elimination rounds.
 The teams with the highest scores in each of the elimination rounds will continue competing until there is a winner.

 How It Works

-- A student MUST wait to be verbally recognized by the moderator before beginning to answer the toss-up questions.
-If a student answers a toss-up before being verbally recognized, the opposing team is awarded 4 points, the response is ignored (the moderator will not reveal whether the answer was correct or incorrect), and the toss-up question is offered to the opposing team.
-This rule is necessary to avoid situations where two team members think they have activated the lock-out system and blurt out simultaneous answers.
+A student MUST wait to be verbally recognized by the Recognizer before beginning to answer the toss-up questions.
+This rule is necessary to avoid situations where two team members think they have raised their hands first and blurt out simultaneous answers.

-- The game is over when the second half ends or 23 toss-up questions have been read.
-The winning team is the one with the greater point total.
+The game is over when the all 18 questions have been read.